 Evaluation by Judges

-- Judges will rank each team from top to bottom.
-In the case of a tie between any of the top 5 teams, they will re-evaluate those teams to break the tie.
-There cannot be a tie amongst teams ranked one to five.
+• Judges will rank each team from top to bottom.
+In the case of a tie between any of the top 5 teams, judges will re-evaluate those teams to break the tie.
+There cannot be a tie among teams ranked one to five.

-- Judges decisions are final!
+• Judges’ decisions are final!

 Feedback